 As part of our mission, Rocketship seeks to educate and graduate the most underserved, highneed students.
 In fact, we are proud of the fact that we have never expelled a student for any reason.
-As a network of open enrollment public charter schools, we do not provide preference to
+As a network of open enrollment public charter schools, we do not provide preference to any student based on demographics.
+However, we aim to serve those students who otherwise would have limited access to a high quality education.
+We locate our schools in neighborhoods with high poverty and other indicators of need.
+We recruit our students from the surrounding neighborhoods.
+Rocketship's target student population is low-income, special education, English Language (EL) and other "at-risk" students.
+In California, Rocketship's eight schools serve 66 to

-4Wolf, M.A. (author); Partoyan, E., Schneiderman, M., & Seltz, J. (eds).
+3Wolf, M.A. (author); Partoyan, E., Schneiderman, M., & Seltz, J. (eds).
 (2010).
 Innovate to Educate: System (Re)Design for Personalized Learning, A Report from the 2010 Symposium.
 Washington, DC: Software &Information Industry Association, p.
 6.